Tapanhaz/nse_workday/README.md

 # nse_workday

+This library uses nse trading holidays from 2010 to current year.

-Please read the pdf for documentation
+Please read the pdf for further documentation.